-Each LJMU Hall has a dedicated Accommodation Mentor to help new students living and settling into LJMU partner accommodation.
-They are a form of peer support and are the first point of contact for new students who may have concerns about their accommodation or any other aspects of their new student lives.
-They also act as signposts for the various University, Student Union and external services provided
+Our Student Living Assistants help new students to settle into their accommodation.
+They are a form of peer support and a useful point of contact for new students who may have concerns about their accommodation or any other aspects of their new life.
+They also act as signposts for the various University, Students Union and external services.

 I live in a student house, what support is there for me?

 We work with Liverpool Student Homes (LSH) who offer free, expert housing advice for all students.
 LSH help raise awareness of health, safety and community issues that can affect students in Liverpool.
 Check out their Community Guide which contains some important Covid precautions, safety messages from Merseyside Fire and Rescue and Merseyside Police, as well as other helpful tips from LSH to help ensure students feel safe as part of their community.

 I’m struggling to settle in, what can I do?

 It is totally normal to feel lonely and overwhelmed whether you are a new student or returning back to studies.
 You may feel that everyone on your social media feed is having a much better time than you, but be assured that what you are feeling is likely what others are experiencing too.